sensedeep/dynamodb-onetable/README.md

 After watching the famous [Rick Houilahan DynamoDB ReInvent Video](https://www.youtube.com/watch?v=6yqfmXiZTlM), we changed how we used DynamoDB for our [SenseDeep](https://www.sensedeep.com) serverless troubleshooter to use one-table design patterns.
 However, we found the going tough and thus this library was created to make our one-table patterns less tedious, more natural and a joy with DynamoDB.

 A big thank you to [Alex DeBrie](https://www.alexdebrie.com/about/) and his excellent [DynamoDB Book](https://www.dynamodbbook.com/).
 Highly recommended.
-And thanks also to [Jeremy Daly](https://www.jeremydaly.com/about/) for blog, posts and his DynamoDB Toolbox which pointed out a better way for us to do a number of things.
+And thanks also to [Jeremy Daly](https://www.jeremydaly.com/about/) for his [Off by None Blog](https://offbynone.io/) blog, posts and his [DynamoDB Toolbox](https://github.com/jeremydaly/dynamodb-toolbox) which pointed out a better way for us to do a number of things.

 ## OneTable Features

 * Schema supported one-table access to DynamoDB APIs.
 * Efficient storage and access of multiple entities in a single DynamoDB table.
 * High level API with type marshaling, validations, and extended query capability for get/delete/update operations.
-* Bi-directional conversion of DynamoDB types to Javascript types.
+* Bidirectional conversion of DynamoDB types to Javascript types.
 * Option to invoke DynamoDB or simply generate API parameters.
 * Generation of Conditional, Filter, Key and Update expressions.
 * Schema item definitions for attribute types, default values, enums and validations.